UCD/City Habitat Enhancement Project

 Community Input

-During the month of May 2022, the City and UC Davis also hosted three community events to allow resident to provide input into the design of this project.
-About 20 people attended.
-In addition, the City has discussed this project with the ADA Committee for input on how to make the improvements accessible to all.
+The City and UC Davis held three public meetings in 2024 to gather public input on the three draft design concepts.
+One was held in February at the Open Space and Habitat Commission, one was held in March at the Vet's Memorial Center, and the last was held in April on the UC Davis campus.
+In 2022, the City and UC Davis also hosted three community events to allow resident to provide input into the initial concept of this project.
+The City also discussed this project with the ADA Committee for input on how to make the improvements accessible to all.
+In total, about 120 people commented on the draft designs

 Predevelopment Work